Numigi/odoo-stock-addons/stock_orderpoint_secondary_unit/README.rst

 Stock Orderpoint Secondary Unit
 ===============================
-This module allows to use secondary unit on order and group replenishment lines by primary unit of measure.
+This module extends the functionality of stock orderpoint to allow order products in secondary unit.

 Usage
 -----